 Dropbox is another cloud saving service, and while you think you have that covered with Google Drive, Dropbox is still useful to download and use, because it often works with many third-party apps Drive doesn’t.
 It only gives you 2GB for free, but if you use it primarily for smaller files you should be okay with that amount.

-Slack remains one of the preeminent communication tools for businesses everywhere.
+Slack remains one of the biggest communication tools for businesses everywhere.
 Organize your teams and employees into channels to help with team productivity.
-Slack’s intuitive layout and ability to integrate workflows with a number of other popular productivity apps like Google Drive, Salesforce, and Dropbox make it a powerful tool to help get work done.
+Slack’s intuitive layout and ability to integrate workflows with other popular productivity apps such as Google Drive, Salesforce, and Dropbox make it a powerful tool to help get work done.

 - Windows 11 review: A new era has arrived